Dr. Ahava Shira,

 I also produced my first spoken word CD, Love is Like This.

-The same year I started my PhD, I also started writing with two women who were also passionate, long-time journal writers (by then I had been journal writing for 20 years).
-In 2014, after seven years of creative collaboration we co-published Writing Alone Together: Journalling in a Circle of Women for Creativity, Compassion and Connection.
+In 2014, after seven years of creative collaboration with two women who were also passionate, long-time journal writers (by then I had been journal writing for 20 years), we co-published Writing Alone Together: Journalling in a Circle of Women for Creativity, Compassion and Connection.

-Since then, I have facilitated hundreds of workshops, retreats and facilitator training sessions in Writing Alone Together.
-I have worked with diverse populations including women with fused spines, youth in middle and high schools, and clients of a mental health drop-in centre.
+I have facilitated hundreds of workshops, retreats and facilitator training sessions in Writing Alone Together.
+I have worked with diverse populations including women with fused spinesyouth in middle and high schoolsand clients of a mental health drop-in centre.

 In 2015 I started to work on a memoir exploring some health and relationship issues.
 Through writing my stories, I deepened my understanding of traumatic events from my past, and developed more awareness of boundaries and other skills I needed to support myself and heal my body in the present.